SFDO-Tooling/CumulusCI/docs/connected_orgs.rst

 In addition to creating :doc:`scratch orgs <scratch_orgs>` in CumulusCI, you can connect persistent orgs to your project to run tasks and flows on them.
 This feature supports use cases such as deploying to a Developer Edition org to release a package version, or installing to a sandbox for user acceptance testing.

-.. note:: A different setup is required to connect to orgs in the context of an automated build.
+.. attention:: A different setup is required to connect to orgs in the context of an automated build.
 See :doc:`continuous integration <continuous_integration>` for more information.